Blade materials are the steels used to make the blade of a knife or other simple instrument or hand weapon, such as a machete, a axe, or a sword.

 - CTS 204P – essentially Carpenter’s version of the M390.

-- Elmax – Produced by Bohler-Uddeholm, Elmax is a deep-hardened corrosion-resistant mold steel using the third-generation powder metallurgy process.
+- Elmax – Manufactured by Bohler-Uddeholm, Elmax is a mold steel resistant to deep hardening corrosion using the third-generation powder metallurgy process.
 It is often said to be superior to CPM S30V and CPM S35VN for edge retention and ease of sharpening.
 Used in most Microtech knives from 2013 onwards.
 Elmax is very similar to M390, CPM 20CV and CTS 204P, but has a slightly lower vanadium content and lacks any tungsten content.

 Other stainless steel